maltorpro/microservice-shop-demo/README.md

 [access URLs](https://github.com/maltorpro/microservice-shop-demo/blob/shop/notes)<br />
 [apache2 config](https://github.com/maltorpro/microservice-shop-demo/blob/shop/000-default.conf)

 Of course, you can also build your own docker images.
-Therefore, the required docker file is available in each project.
+Therefore, the required docker files are available in each project.
-Since further docker images are required for the monitoring, docker swarm is preferred for execution.